LightRiver3010/Code-Clicker/Dev-Journal.md

 *DEV JOURNAL*

 Nov.
+26 AM/PM -
+Made some amazing progress.
+I took my laptop with me on a long bus ride.
+Turns out bus rides are amazing for getting stuff done!
+(That and I had like 5 hours...)
+I added vw or vh to pretty much everything, making the game look good on any type of desktop resolution.
+I added pfps to the intro cutscene.
+I started working on the outro cutscene.
+I tried to implement red text for if you aren't able to buy items, but couldn't get that to work.
+Basically, I did a lot of little stuff today.
+Still, it was essential to making the game playable, and I'd say it made it feel a lot nicer, too!
+The game is getting to a point where it can actually be played and enjoyed - how cool is that?

+Nov.
 25 PM -
 Made some various progress.
 Meaning, I made progress on a various amount of issues.
 I cleaned up the UI a bit, made the reset button actually work (located in the settings), cleaned up how importing and exporting data looked, and added some other visual changes.
 I did a lot of stuff today, but most of it was making things look nice.
 Tomorrow I should have a good chunk of time to make some other small fixes and visibility adjustments.
 But the day after that I want to really fix the issue with scaling on different devices - that's my main concern right now.
 But still, good progress today.